Teenage Superstar: Music video

 The music video was directed by Victor González and released in December 2003.
 It starts with scenes of Belinda singing the song with a band on a building, these scenes are shown largely throughout the video.
 Later Belinda is shown walking with a group of friends and singing the song to a guy with a friend while sitting on a car.

 The video continues with scenes of people skateboarding and biking, scenes of Belinda singing the song with different outfits, choreography and a dance battle.

-Other Cover versions
+Other versions

-The song has been covered by Japanese singer Nami Tamaki ("High School Queen"), Mexican singer Belinda ("Boba Niña Nice"), Portuguese group D'ZRT ("Para mim tanto me faz"), Spanish group Efecto Mariposa ("Que más da"), Polish Czech singer Ewa Farna ("Měls mě vůbec rád" and "Razem sam na sam") and Korean singer MI:NE Cho Min Hye ("Teenage Superstar").
+The song has been covered by Japanese singer Nami Tamaki ("High School Queen"), Portuguese group D'ZRT ("Para mim tanto me faz"), Spanish group Efecto Mariposa ("Que más da"), Polish Czech singer Ewa Farna ("Měls mě vůbec rád" and "Razem sam na sam") and Korean singer MI:NE Cho Min Hye ("Teenage Superstar").